Ferroin/Roll35/README.md

   produce.
 Valid values (in descending order of severity) are:
   `emergency`, `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG`.
 It is not recommended to set this any higher than `ERROR`.
+- `R35_POOL_SIZE`: Specifies the maximum number of worker processes to use.
+Default is the number of CPU cores on the system.
+This impacts how quickly the bot loads the dataset on startup, and how quickly large numbers of spells or magic items can be rolled.

 If you just want to run the bot locally to test it though, you can do so using the `scripts/run.sh` script.
 It utilizes the exact same